-- 2.2 To require an appropriate number of on-site car parks in order to help limit the number of localised car trips (within the zone and from other parts of Wanaka), whilst providing for users from the wider community in most parts of the zone. - 2.3 To require applications for Outline Development Plans, Comprehensive Development Plans, and larger scale commercial developments to show how they will help reduce private car travel and encourage realistic alternative modes of transport, including through avoiding the excessive provision of car parking - 2.4 To encourage large scale developments (i.e. those with at least 150 employees) to prepare voluntary travel plans through the Council providing advocacy and assistance, and considering reductions in parking requirements where travel plans are proposed.
+- 2.2 To require an appropriate number of on-site car parks in order to help limit the number of localised, unsustainable car trips (within the zone), whilst providing for users from the wider community in most parts of the zone. - 2.3 To require applications for Outline Development Plans, Comprehensive Development Plans, and larger scale commercial developments to show how they will help reduce private car travel and encourage realistic alternative modes of transport. - 2.4 To encourage large scale developments (i.e. those with at least 150 employees) to prepare voluntary travel plans through the Council providing advocacy and assistance, and considering reductions in parking requirements where travel plans are proposed.